Slovakia men's national ice hockey team: History

-Following the successful years for the Slovaks in the early 2000s at the World Championship, when they won the silver in St. Petersburg at the 2000 edition after a loss to the Czechs, winning the (so far) only title in Goteburg at the 2002 edition and securing bronze in Helsinki (2003), the results of Slovakia worsened and Slovakia began to drop out in the quarterfinals.
+Following the successful years for the Slovaks in the early 2000s at the World Championships, when they won the silver in St. Petersburg at the 2000 edition after a loss to the Czechs, winning the only title so far in Goteburg at the 2002 edition and securing bronze in Helsinki (2003), the results of Slovakia worsened and Slovakia began to drop out in the quarterfinals.
 The closest Slovakia came to relegation into Division I was in 2008, when they avoided relegation only thanks to two victories over Slovenia in the Relegation Round.
-Following was a series of three subsequent eliminations in the qualifying round (round of 12), including one at a 2011 edition Slovakia hosted in Bratislava and Košice for the first time, since the dissolution of Czechoslovakia.
+These were followed by three subsequent eliminations in the qualifying round (round of 12), including one at a 2011 edition Slovakia hosted in Bratislava and Košice for the first time since the dissolution of Czechoslovakia.

-Largely unexpected, however, was Slovakia's silver medal at the 2012 edition, again won in Helsinki.
-This was the first tournament after the introduction of the new two group format, followed by the quarterfinals.
-Due to the surprise this medal was after number of unsuccessful tournaments, it was by many regarded as with a value of a triumphal gold.
-In the following years however, Slovakia again failed to repeat medal successes and even failed to qualify to the quarterfinals, with the exception of 2013.
+However, Slovakia unexpectedly received silver medal at the 2012 edition, again won in Helsinki.
+This was the first tournament after the introduction of the new tournament format, followed by the quarterfinals.
+Due to the surprise this medal was after a number of unsuccessful tournaments, it was regarded as with a value of a triumphal gold.
+Moreover, the following year, Slovakia failed to repeat medal successes again or even qualify for the quarterfinals, except 2013.

+In the following years, the team narrowly missed out on a quarterfinal spot for three consecutive years.
+In 2017, Slovakia recorded its worst tournament in history by placing 14th, narrowly escaping elimination thanks to an overtime victory against Italy.
+After the unsuccessful World Championships, Craig Ramsay was appointed as the head coach with the goal of improving the results and playstyle of the national team.
+Despite missing out on the quarterfinals again in 2018 in Denmark and one year later on home ice, the overall appearance of the team looked much better than the years prior.

 In the Winter Olympic Games, Slovakia's highest achievement prior to 2022 was fourth place in Vancouver 2010.
-In the tournament they won against favourites Russia and Sweden, and lost against Canada in the semi-finals and against Finland in the bronze medal game.
+In the tournament, it won against favourites Russia and Sweden, and lost against Canada in the semi-finals and against Finland in the bronze medal game.
 In 2022, the Slovaks claimed their first ever Olympic medal after defeating Sweden 4–0 in a bronze medal game.